 Meanwhile, Collins and McCarthy's friendship was also blossoming.
 Acting as de facto Minister for Finance, Collins had established a 'National Loan', primarily to raise funds for the operation of the Irish Volunteers who around this time became known as the Irish Republican Army.
 McCarthy was appointed London treasurer for the Loan which, by the end of August, had amassed £250,000 [c. €12 million in 2010].

-When McCarthy died after a long illness on 28th September 1928 and was buried in an unmarked pauper's grave in Dulwich Cemetery, London.
+McCarthy died after a long illness on 28th September 1928.
+He was buried in an unmarked pauper's grave in Dulwich Cemetery, London, although some maintain this was not because he died in penury but because there was a dispute over his will.
 On Easter Sunday 1996, 68 years after his death, the Dulwich Harps GAA club erected a headstone over his grave.

 [In 1992 the original Liam McCarthy Cup was retired.
 As chance would have it, Tipperary were the last team to claim the original while Kilkenny were the first team to win the 'new' McCarthy Cup, an exact replica was produced in 1992.]